kdog1425/school-finder/README.md

 # school-finder

-An exercise in using React, Node, Express and Mongoose db.
+An exercise in using React, Node, Express and Mongodb.